 In fact, Amish and Mennonite families in towns like Berlin are reliant on your tourism dollars.
 So by all means, plan your visit – but take the extra step to try to be respectful and responsible when you come.

-Finding authentic Amish experiences in Berlin
+Finding an authentic Amish experience in Berlin

 My goal was to have as many authentic experiences as possible.
 Rather than creepily peering at Amish folks and snapping photos from afar (we’ll get to the issue of photography later), I wanted to meet and chat with as many Amish and Mennonite folks as I could to learn about their history, their culture, their perspective on life.